MicrosoftDocs/customer-insights/ci-docs/journeys/push-notifications-setup.md

 - **Certificate**: Uses a certificate to authenticate.
 Consult Apple developer documentation on how to create a .p12 (PKCS #12) certificate file that you can upload into Customer Insights - Journeys.
 - **Token**: Uses a [token-based connection to the APNs](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns).
 For token authentication, the following strings are required:
   - *Signing key*: The content of the .p8 file providing the signing key.
+Copy and paste the content between “BEGIN PRIVATE KEY” and “END PRIVATE KEY” and remove all the link breaks (e.g., CR|LF).
   - *Key ID*: The 10-character Key ID string.
   - *Bundle ID*: Created together with the APNs certificate for your app.
   - *Team ID*: Refer to Apple developer documentation to determine how to get your Team ID.